Safety – of our customers and staff team – is our number one value at Burlington Electric Department.

 Understanding that financial challenges may be heightened during these uncertain times, BED has suspended until further notice both electric service disconnections due to late payments and late fees and interest for all customers, residential and commercial.

 However, we have restarted collections for closed accounts.

 If you anticipate late payment, please contact our Customer Care team by email or phone to discuss payment plan options at (802) 865-7300.

 Payments & Customer Care

-Drop boxes at our main office (585 Pine St) and City Hall (149 Church St) are open again for City property tax, Burlington Electric Department, and City Water Resources bill payments.
-Our cashier window and drive-thrus are still closed.
+Lobby cashier window will be open.
+Drop boxes at our main office (585 Pine St) and City Hall (149 Church St) are open for City property tax, Burlington Electric Department, and City Water Resources bill payments.
+Drive-thru remains closed – thank you for helping reduce vehicle miles traveled.

 - Online – visit burlingtonelectric.com/pay

-- Phone – please call (802) 865-7300 (option #2) to speak with a Customer Care Representative, who can take credit cards, debit cards, and e-check payments over the phone
+- Phone – call (802) 865-7300 (option #2) to speak with a Customer Care Representative, who can take credit cards, debit cards, and e-check payments over the phone

 - Mail – send your payments to Burlington Electric Department, 585 Pine Street, Burlington, VT 05401

 To start/stop service or for billing and other questions:

-- Online – please click on Contact Us or Start/Stop Service
+- Online – click on Contact Us or Start/Stop Service

 - Phone – call (802) 865-7300 (option #2) to speak with a Customer Care Representative, who can answer your questions